Derek Point Finds Respect and Purpose at USDA Derek Point

 Industry experience:

-Derek has been supporting the mission of the U.S. Department of Agriculture (USDA) for more than a decade.
+Derek Point has been supporting the mission of the U.S. Department of Agriculture (USDA) for more than a decade.
 He found meaningful employment through Melwood after a series of jobs where he wasn’t respected.
 Because he’s deaf, Derek was often in jobs where his full potential was untapped.

 “It’s so hard for a disabled person to find work.
 It breaks my heart.
 But luckily I have a job where I can do the cleaning, painting, and all the things that I do,” he signed.
 “There’s a lot of different things to do here.”